Welcome to studying Nursing at Stirling

 You will need to familiarise yourself with travel options prior to commencing your placements.
 Travel arrangements will differ from placement to placement.

 There is a University accessibility and inclusion service for all students.

 Once, students have registered with the university accessibility and inclusion service students will gain support from the Faculty.
 Within the Faculty, there is a named accessibility and inclusion officer who provides support for students whilst on campus and when attending placement.

 Most placement areas can be reached by public transport.
 However, in some cases students will need to drive to certain practice learning placements and so those students with cars will be asked to share this information at the beginning of their programme.
 It may be possible to car share with other students with negotiation at practice placement areas, if COVID 19 guidance permits.
-It is worth noting that many shift patterns with the Scottish Ambulance Service commence/end when public transport runs a sparse timetable or does not run services.
-Ambulance stations can be located in villages/towns that do not have regular public transport services.

 Car parking: Frequently Asked Questions (including applying for a parking permit)